 Viking beard was first originated from a region known as Scandinavia.
-Basically, a Viking beard is a well-groomed long beard style that the ancient Vikings used to grow for a warrior and braver look.
+A Viking beard is a well-groomed long beard style that the ancient Vikings used to grow for a warrior and braver look.

 The Untold History of Viking Beard

-Viking beards got the popularity in 8th to the 11th century when the Vikings raided Europe and North America.
-They grow the long beards in order to bear or to protect their face from harsh coldness, as long facial hair keep the face warmer.
+Viking beards got popular in the 8th to the 11th century when the Vikings raided Europe and North America.
+They grow long beards to bear or protect their face from harsh coldness, as long facial hair keeps the face warmer.

 At that time, the Vikings keep their beard rough and dirty because of the lack of time in grooming the beard.
-Now in this era where everyone wants to get an eye-catching appearance, if you want to grow a Viking beard, you need to maintain it on regular basis, as rough looks do not get as much attention as the polished and classy looks get.
+In this era where everyone wants to get an eye-catching appearance, if you want to grow a Viking beard, you need to maintain it regularly, as rough looks do not get as much attention as the polished and classy ones.

-Here, we will explore the striking ancient and modern combination of Viking beard that the current generation will surely love to grow for a bolder look.
+Here, we will explore the striking ancient and modern combination of Viking beards that the current generation will surely love to grow for a bolder look.

 How to Grow a Viking Beard